Orca18/Novarand/README.md

     locally by the node as well as parameters that must be agreed upon by the protocol.
   - `data` defines various types used throughout the codebase.
-     - `basics` hold basic types such as MicroAlgos, account data, and addresses.
+     - `basics` hold basic types such as MicroNovas, account data, and addresses.
      - `account` defines accounts, including "root" accounts (which can spend money) and "participation" accounts (which can participate in